-Assuming all proposed noise mitigation recommendations in the current Part 150 Study are approved by the Commission and the FAA, all recommendations receive 80% of eligible costs through AIP grant funding, and the Port is able to commit resources to cover its share (20% or more) of the funding match, the total project capital costs will be approximately \$131,575,000.
+Assuming all proposed noise mitigation recommendations in the current Part 150 Study are approved by the Commission and FAA, all recommendations receive 80% of eligible costs through AIP grant funding, and the Port is able to commit resources to cover its share (20% or more) of the funding match, the total project cost will be approximately

-Internal operating costs of these programs are assumed to be met with existing resources.
+\$131,575,000.
 Though the total amount expected to be spent will vary on a year-to-year basis, an average of \$13,157,500 each year over a 10-year period may be necessary to fund these projects.
 Staff will work with the Office of Social Responsibility to follow federal Disadvantaged Business Enterprise (DBE) guidelines to allow for small business opportunities.